-Agencies must provide a spreadsheet detailing all training expenditures incurred in the base year by employee title, date(s) of training, the training subject, location of training, number of employees involved, total cost of each event by GL and relativity to agency's operation and mission.
-A spreadsheet must be attached electronically to your Miscellaneous utility charges such as trash pick-up and cable television should be budgeted in this category.
-Do not include telephone charges or bottled water in this category.
+Agencies must provide a spreadsheet de-

+tailing all training expenditures incurred in the base year by employee title, date(s) of training, the training subject, location of training, number of employees involved, total cost of each event by GL and relativity to agency's operation and mission.
+A spreadsheet must be attached electronically to your request in NEBS using the GSA rates for the proposed destination.
+A template of the appropriate format of the spreadsheet is available on the Budget Division's web site.
-OBJECT CODE DESCRIPTION

-7131 Hazardous Waste Disposal

-7132 Electric Utilities

-7133 Oil Utilities

-7134 Natural Gas Utilities

-7135 Propane Utilities

-7136 Garbage Disposal Utilities

-7137 Water and Sewer Utilities

-7138 Other Utilities (i.e. cable TV services)

-7139 Charges Paid to Buildings and Grounds for Water Usage
+OB.JECT CODE DESCRIPTION Hazardous Waste Disposal 7131 7132 Electric Utilities 7133 Oil Utilities Natural Gas Utilities 7134 7135 Propane Utilities 7136 Garbage Disposal Utilities 7137 Water and Sewer Utilities Other Utilities (i.e. cable TV services) 7138 7139 Charges Paid to Buildings and Grounds for Water Usage